 Finally, let’s finish this article with some more photos of the pagoda and the surrounding area:

 Did you like reading about things to do in Ho Chi Minh City: Chua Buu Long Pagoda?

 Subscribe to my Newsletter and you will receive a FREE guide how to never pay for plane tickets again!

-PS: If you are looking for other things to do in Ho Chi Minh City, check out my travel section.
+PS: If you are looking for other things to do in Ho Chi Minh City (Vietnamsaigon), check out this travel guide.